ibm-cloud-docs/openwhisk/openwhisk_actions.md

 While these steps are shown for Python 3 (with kind `python:3`), you can do the same with alternative Python kinds `python:2` or `python-jessie:3`.

-### Package Python Actions with a virtual environment in zip files
+### Packaging Python actions with a virtual environment in zip files
 {: #openwhisk_actions_python_virtualenv}

-Another way of packaging Python dependencies is by using a virtual environment (`virtualenv`) which allows you to link additional packages that can be installed via [`pip`](https://packaging.python.org/installing/) for example.
+Another way of packaging Python dependencies is by using a virtual environment (`virtualenv`) which allows you to link additional packages that can be installed by using [`pip`](https://packaging.python.org/installing/) for example.

 As with basic zip file support, the name of the source file that contains the main entry point must be `__main__.py`.
 To clarify, the contents of `__main__.py` is the main function, so for this example you can rename `hello.py` to `__main__.py` from the previous section.
 In addition, the virtualenv directory must be named `virtualenv`.
 See the following example scenario for installing dependencies, packaging them in a virtualenv, and creating a compatible OpenWhisk action.